HenrYxZ/wolh-statement-of-faith/README.md

 ### Angelology

 We believe that
-- Angels are created beings.
+- Angels are spiritual beings created by God
-- Angels are spirit beings but can be seen in human form and interact with humans.
+- Angels can be seen in human form and interact with humans
+- Angels are to worship and serve God, to be his messengers and to carry out God’s judgement
 - Angels have free will
 - Angels are organized into ranks
-- There are many angels, but we do not know exactly how many.
-The function of angels
-- Worship God
-- Rejoice in God
-- Serve God
-- Carry out God’s judgement
-- Messengers of God doing as he says
-Demons (unclean spirits)
-- Demons are fallen angels
+- Demons (unclean spirits) are fallen angels
 - Demons are actively opposing God using spiritual power
-- Satan was a cherub who lead 1/3 of the angels in rebellion against God.
+- Satan was a cherub who lead 1/3 of the angels in rebellion against God
-- Satan has free reign on the each currently to have power over and to deceive non-believers.
+- Satan has reign on the Earth currently to have power over and to deceive non-believers
 - Satan will have control over the world during the period of tribulation
-- God has ultimate authority over Satan and all the demons and protects believers from being possessed by demons.
+- God has ultimate authority over Satan and all the demons and protects believers from being possessed by demons
-- Demons can possess unbelievers.
+- Demons can possess unbelievers

 ### Christian anthropology, Hamartiology